 - Rail magnets

 Not only do magnet assemblies increase mechanical strength, they can also contribute to increased magnetic strength.
 When compared to a raw magnet, magnetic assemblies frequently have a higher magnetic force.
 Simply because the flux conducting elements found in the assembly are an essential part of the magnetic circuit.
 These elements, through magnetic induction, enhance the assembly’s field on the region of interest.
 However, this technique works best when using the magnetic assembly in direct contact with a work-piece where even the smallest gaps can dramatically impact the magnetic field.
 These gaps can be an actual air-gap or any coating or debris which causes a disruption in the assembly of the work-piece.

 Magnetic assemblies can be integrated by a variety of methods, however most tend to be mechanical.
 The most common type is press-fitting, using a mechanical fastener.
 Mechanical fastener mounting will also make use of an incorporated tapped or through hole in the assembly.

 Magnet assembly manufacturing methods are as diverse as the materials and magnetic alloys used in them.
 Hence why we offer a range of assembly techniques to suit various applications, including:

 Does your application require a magnet assembly?

 Customers often ask whether a magnetic assembly is a cost-effective solution for their application.
 Depending if it results in increased magnetic performance and part longevity, a magnetic assembly may be a cost-effective option.
 Our team of experienced engineers can assist you in determining if a magnetic assembly is a viable option.
-For more information contact us today at firstname.lastname@example.org, or if you’d like to speak to a member of our team call us on +44 (0) 2890 271 001.
+For more information contact us today at firstname.lastname@example.org.
+In addition, you can speak to a member of our team on +44 (0) 2890 271 001.